Azure/terraform-provider-alz/docs/data-sources/archetype.md

 - `identity` (String) The identity type.
 Must be one of `SystemAssigned` or `UserAssigned`.
 - `identity_ids` (List of String) A list of identity ids to assign to the policy assignment.
 Required if `identity` is `UserAssigned`.
 - `non_compliance_message` (Attributes Set) The non-compliance messages to use for the policy assignment. (see [below for nested schema](#nestedatt--policy_assignments_to_add--name--non_compliance_message))
+- `parameters` (String) The parameters to use for the policy assignment.
+**Note:** This is a JSON string, and not a map.
+This is because the parameter values have different types, which confuses the type system used by the provider sdk.
+Use `jsonencode()` to construct the map.
+The map keys must be strings, the values are `any` type.
 - `policy_definition_id` (String) The resource id of the policy definition.
 Conflicts with `policy_definition_name`.
 - `policy_definition_name` (String) The name of the policy definition.
 Must be in the AlzLib, if it is not use `policy_definition_id` instead.
 Conflicts with `policy_definition_id`.